 Financial assets at amortised cost are subsequently measured using the effective interest (EIR) method and are subject to impairment.
 Gains and losses are recognised in profit or loss when the asset is derecognised, modified or impaired.

-The Group and of the Company's financial assets at amortised cost comprises solely of its trade and other receivables balances.
+The Group and of the Company's financial assets at amortised cost comprises of its trade and other receivables balances and cash and bank balances.